substrant/libvirt-docker/README.md

 The following features have been tested and are confirmed to work:
 - KVM virtualization
+- UEFI/OVMF firmware
 - Booting virtual machines from ISOs
+- Installing Windows on a KVM virtual machine
+- Using libvirt NAT networking through VirtIO
+- VirtIO disk drivers

+What doesn't work (in unprivileged mode, at least):
+- Macvlan networking (broken in Docker NAT and host networking, requires access to hotplug devices, which I haven't figured out how to get working)

+What hasn't been tested:
+- VirtIO PCI passthrough

 ## Definitions